dinhanhthi/dinhanhthi.com/_posts/mooc/2020-04-26-deeplearning-ai-course-2.md

 ### Mini-batch gradient descent

-- **Problem**: NN works great on big data but many data leads to slow the training $\Rightarrow$ We need to optimize!
+- **Problem**: NN works great on big data but many data leads to slow the training ⇒ We need to optimize!
 - **Solution**: Divide into smaller "mini-batches" (for example, from 5M to 5K of 1K each).

 $$